Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 “It’s both frustrating and potentially dangerous to work with a practitioner like that,” Haddow said.

-Insisting that a particular treatment approach is the only way to treat EDS often leaves the patient frustrated, unheard, and still in pain.
+“Insisting that a particular treatment approach is the only way to treat EDS often leaves the patient frustrated, unheard, and still in pain,” Haddow said.

-In DeNeve’s best-case scenario, the massage therapist has not only heard of EDS but has experience treating it.
-If that’s not possible, a therapist who is willing to research the condition will suffice.
+DeNeve said the best-case scenario is where the massage therapist has experience treating it.
+If that’s not possible, a therapist who is willing to research the condition would suffice.
+She also said that the therapist must be willing to listen to the patient.

-“Most ‘zebras’ — the name patients with EDS use for themselves — know exactly what their bodies are capable of and need,” DeNeve said.
+“Most ‘zebras’—the name patients with EDS use for themselves—know exactly what their bodies are capable of and need,” DeNeve said.

 Does physical therapy help with EDS?